TeejMcSteez/TeejMcSteez/README.md

 # Hi there, I'm TeejMcSteez! 👋

-I'm TeejMcSteez a lowly comp sci student, heres a bit more about me!
+I'm TeejMcSteez, a lowly comp sci student.
+Here's a bit more about me!

 ## 🚀 About Me